zcattacz/PJON_wiki/Home.md

 All the first padding bit duration (60 microseconds) minus `ACCEPTANCE` (8 microseconds) is the syncronization window the receiver has for every incoming byte.
 Also `ACCEPTANCE` has a role in noise reduction, in fact filters out short logic 1 spikes as possible signs of interference.

 ###Packet layer
 The concept of packet enables to send a communication payload to every connected device with correct reception certainty.
-Here an example of packet sending to device id 12 the string "@":
+Here is an example of packet sending to device id 12 the string "@":
 ```cpp
  ID 12             LENGTH 4          CONTENT @         CRC 130
  ________________  ________________  ________________  __________________